M-Murdock/REU/readme.txt

-read_data.csv contains the full chart of features for the Neris 42 dataset.
+read_data_(1-4).csv contains the full chart of features for the CTU-Malware-Capture-Botnet-(42-45) datasets.

 data.csv contains the reduced dataset of features for the Neris 42 dataset.